 Properties

 Aluminum is well-known for being lightweight yet strong, making it a favored material in many industries.
 It’s about one-third the weight of steel, which helps reduce energy consumption in vehicles and aircraft.
-Additionally, aluminum naturally forms a protective oxide coating, giving it excellent corrosion resistance.
+Aluminum also naturally forms a protective oxide coating, giving it excellent corrosion resistance.
 This property is especially useful in environments prone to moisture and chemicals.

 Applications in Fabrication

 Aluminum’s unique qualities make it highly sought after in various fabrication applications.
 It’s widely used in the automotive industry for parts like engine blocks and body panels due to its lightweight nature.
 In construction, aluminum is used for window frames, roofing, and structural components.
 Its corrosion resistance makes it ideal for marine and aircraft applications.
-Additionally, its conductivity is beneficial in electrical and electronic components.
+Its conductivity is beneficial in electrical and electronic components as well.

 Techniques for Machining and Welding Aluminum